Pan-Armenian Games: The Games

 The Pan-Armenian Games are complex competitions in individual and team kinds of sport among athletes of Armenia and athletes of Armenian origin from other countries.
 The athletes from various parts of the world represent the cities in which they come from and not countries like other pan-games.
 The Pan-Armenian Games take place mainly in Yerevan, Armenia.
 The sports played during the games are football, mini-football, basketball, volleyball, swimming, badminton, tennis, table tennis, chess, and athletics.

 The first Pan-Armenian Games took place from 28 August 1999 to 5 September 1999.
 Delegations from 62 cities and 23 countries participated in the games.

-In 2003, it was decided to transform the Games into once every four years (instead of once every two years).
+In 2003, it was decided to transform the games into once every four years (instead of once every two years).

 The Games are mostly held in Yerevan, Armenia.
 However, the opening ceremony of the 7th Pan-Armenian Games was hosted for the first time in Stepanakert, the capital of the Republic of Artsakh in August 2019.

+The opening ceremony of the 8th Pan-Armenian Games in August 2023 were held at the Shirak Stadium in the city of Gyumri.